iotaledger/iota-wiki/docs/learn/future/smart-contracts/01_welcome.md

 This is a series of articles which brings an detailed overview of IOTA Smart Contracts.

-IOTA smart contracts provide a more natural way of running distributed computations.
+IOTA Smart Contracts provide a more natural way of running distributed computations.
 Each smart contract can be executed in a localized context without forcing the whole network to execute them.
+Write Preview

 Learn more about the concepts in the following articles: